gbif/hp-gbif-be/nl/about.md

 ---
 lang-ref: about
 title: Wat is GBIF.be?
-description: Welcome to the Belgian GBIF Hosted Portal
+description: Welkom op het Belgische GBIF Hosted Portal
 background: /assets/images/placeholders/moss.jpg
 imageLicense: |
   None for this image, but it would normally go here.
 Markdown is allowed.